ikibalin/cryspy/readme.md

 ```

 ### Simple Viewer (GUI)
-Run the file `rhochi_viewer.pyw`
+Run the file `rhochi_viewer.pyw`.

 ## Collaboration

 Any third-party scripts based on the library *NeuPy* can be added.

-If you have any suggestions, bug reports or annoyances please report them to our issue tracker at [site][RhoChi].
+If you have any suggestions, bug reports or annoyances please report them to our issue tracker at [site][NeuPy].

 ## Copyright and License